mixaz/LeptonPRU/README.md

 Linux kernel device driver for FLIR Lepton 3 camera with SPI bit-banging on PRU core.

-AM3358 TI SoC on Beaglebone Black (and its family) has 2 PRU cores, this driver uses 1 PRU to perform SPI bit-banging and Lepton VoSPI protocol handling, to not waste main ARM CPU resources.
+AM3358 TI SoC on Beaglebone Black (and its family) has 2 PRU cores, this driver uses 1 PRU core  to perform SPI bit-banging and Lepton VoSPI protocol handling, to not waste main ARM CPU resources.

 ## Building from source code